-We have audited the accompanying financial statements of the governmental activities and the major fund of First Coast Workforce Development, Inc. ("FCWD"), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise FCWD's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the major fund of the First Coast Workforce Development, Inc. (the "FCWD", a Florida nonprofit organization), which comprise the statement of financial position as of June 30, 2022, and the related notes to the financial statements, which collectively comprise FCWD's basic financial statements as listed in the table of contents.